 - Interested in cycling on the Atlanta Beltline, through Piedmont Park, or around Downtown and Midtown Atlanta?
 Try: Relay Bike Share, Civil Bikes (who also offer fantastic tours of historic Atlanta), or Bicycle Tours of Atlanta.

-- If you want to ride on the Sliver Comet Trail but need a set of wheels, you can rent a bike through Smyrna Bikes.
+- If you want to ride on the Silver Comet Trail but need a set of wheels, you can rent a bike through Smyrna Bikes or Comet Trail Cycles.

-- Additionally, you can contact Cycleworks for bike rentals near the Big Creek Greenway and downtown Roswell, Aztec Cycles for exploring the Stone Mountain area and its surrounding trails, or Free-Flite Bicycles if you are in Marietta.
+- Check out Aztec Cycles for exploring the Stone Mountain area and its surrounding trails, or Free-Flite Bicycles if you are in Marietta.

 - C-Town Bike Shop is a great resource to rent bikes and explore the East Metro’s network of trails; including: Old Towne Conyers Trail, Rockdale River Trail, and the Arabia Mountain PATH Trail.

 - Bike rental across the South Metro is easier thanks to Atlanta Trek’s new McDonough location, and Peachtree City location.

 - Atlanta Cycling is another great resource for bike rentals, and with shops around the region there’s bound to be one near you.

 - Perpetual Motion Bicycles, Inc. in Carrollton is a great place to rent a bike to enjoy the Carrollton GreenBelt.
 They rent GIANT Cypress DX (a comfort hybrid), Sedona DX (a classic comfort bike), and Roam 3 (a sport or fitness hybrid) bikes.
 These hybrid models have easy to use indexed gearing systems so even beginners can enjoy the ease and simplicity of a nice modern bike.